dan1elt0m/junity/README.md

 - `googleAuthEnabled / JY_GOOGLE_AUTH_ENABLED`: Enable or disable authentication.
 Default is `False`.
 If enabled, the `googleClientId` setting is required.
 In addition, the UC server must be configured to accept Google authentication and user must exist in the UC server.
 - `googleClientId / JY_GOOGLE_CLIENT_ID`: The Google client ID for authentication.
 Default is `None`.

-Settings can be configured partially in editor and partially in env variables.
+These settings can be configured partially in editor and partially in env variables.
 The env variables overwrite editor settings.
 Env vars are only processed on startup, but editor settings can be changed at runtime.

+Specific settings for data preview:

+- `JY_AWS_REGION`: Required if data is stored on AWS.
+Default is `eu-west-1`
+- `JY_DOCKER_HOST`: Required if both JupyterLab and Unity Catalog are running in Docker.

 ## Example